1979–80 Chicago Black Hawks season: Final standings

+Record vs. opponents

 Playoffs

 The Black Hawks opened the playoffs with a best-of-five preliminary series against the St. Louis Blues.
-The Blues finished the season with a 34-34-12 record, earning 80 points and second place in the Smythe Division, seven points behind Chicago.
+The Blues finished the season with a 34–34–12 record, earning 80 points and second place in the Smythe Division, seven points behind Chicago.
 The series opened with two games at Chicago Stadium.
-The first game would be decided in overtime, after the clubs played to a 2-2 tie after regulation time.
-In the extra period, the Hawks Doug Lecuyer scored and ended the Black Hawks 16 game playoff game losing streak, as Chicago took the series opener by a 3-2 score.
+The first game would be decided in overtime, after the clubs played to a 2–2 tie after regulation time.
+In the extra period, the Hawks Doug Lecuyer scored and ended the Black Hawks 16 game playoff game losing streak, as Chicago took the series opener by a 3–2 score.
 It marked the first time since 1975 that Chicago had won a playoff game.
-In the second game, the Hawks, led by Doug Wilson and his two goals, easily defeated the Blues 5-1 to take a 2-0 series lead.
+In the second game, the Hawks, led by Doug Wilson and his two goals, easily defeated the Blues 5–1 to take a 2–0 series lead.
 The series shifted to The Checkerdome in St. Louis, Missouri for the third game, and the Hawks, led by Doug Lecuyer and his two goals, as well as 23 saves by goaltender Tony Esposito, completed the series sweep.